 The TBTT Information Count subfield[CID 2012] is 4 bits in length and contains the number of TBTT Information fields that are included in the Neighbor AP Information field, minus one.
 A value of 0 indicates one TBTT Information field is present.
 [REVmc]

 The TBTT Information Length subfield[CID 2012] is 1 octet in length and contains the length in octets of the TBTT Information field that is included in the Neighbor AP Information field.

+When the TBTT Information Field Type is equal to 1, the TBTT Information Length subfield is interpreted as follows:

-[CID 2707, 2412, 2663, 3369, 2709, 2895, 3042, 3347] [CID 2519, 2819][REVmc][14/0917r2, CIDs 4878, 4522, 4876, 4521]When the value of TBTT Information Length is 1, the TBTT Information field contains the TBTT Offset subfield.
-When the value of TBTT Information Length is 7 or 11, the TBTT Information field contains the TBTT Offset and the BSSID subfields.
-If the TBTT Information Length subfield is 5 or 11, the Short-SSID subfield is included in TBTT Information field to indicate the Short-SSID of a neighbor AP.
-Other values are reserved.
-[14/0836r3]
+[CID 2707, 2412, 2663, 3369, 2709, 2895, 3042, 3347] [CID 2519, 2819][REVmc][14/0917r2, CIDs 4878, 4522, 4876, 4521]When the value of TBTT Information Length is 1, the TBTT Information field contains the AP’s Next TBTT Offset (ANTO) subfield.

+When the TBTT Information Length is 5, the TBTT Information field contains the AP’s Next TBTT Offset subfield and the Short SSID subfield.

+When the TBTT Information Length is 7, the TBTT Information field contains the AP’s Next TBTT Offset subfield and the BSSID subfield.

+When the TBTT Information Length is 11, the TBTT information field contains the AP’s Next TBTT Offset subfield, the BSSID subfield and the Short SSID subfield.

+Other values of the TBTT Information Length are reserved.

 Operating Class[CID 2012] field is 1 octet in length and indicates the band and bandwidth of the primary channel of the APs in this Neighbor AP Information field.
 Valid values of Operating Class are shown in Table E-4 (Global operating classes).
 [REVmc]

 Channel Number[CID 2012] field is 1 octet in length and indicates the last known primary channel of the APs in this Neighbor AP Information field.
 Channel Number is defined within an Operating Class as shown in Table E-4 (Global operating classes).

-[REVmc] The format of TBTT Information field is shown in Figure 8-573 (TBTT Information field).
+[REVmc] The format of TBTT Information field when the TBTT Information Field Type is equal to 0 is shown in Figure 8-573 (TBTT Information field).